Shi-qingyu/DreamRelation/readme.md

 ```

 ## Training
-Please config your accelerate before running the script, we recommand to use two GPUs for training:
+Please configure your Accelerate settings before running the script.
+We recommend using two GPUs for training.
 ```bash
 accelerate config
 ```